bateman/filebotology/README.md

 ## CLI execution
 To run it from the command line,  excute the script with the `-h` flag to print the following help menu.
 ```
--t tv|movie  Sets the type of media to scan.
+-t type      Sets the type of media to scan.
 Allowed values are 'tv' or 'movie'.
 -p path      Sets the path where to look for media.
 No default value is set.
 -l language  Sets the two-letter code for subs language (ISO 639-1, see http://goo.gl/KXQ0x7).
 Default is 'en'.
 -h           Displays this help message.
 No further functions are performed.